tableau/Logshark/docs/docs/logshark_prefunc.md

 System Requirements
 -------------------
 **For Windows**:
--   A computer running a 64-bit version of Windows (2008 R2 or later).
+-   A computer running a 64-bit version of Windows (2008 R2 or later)
 -   An account with local administrator permissions on the computer where you will be installing LogShark.
+-   Tableau Desktop version 10.5 (or later) to view workbooks.
+You can download Tableau from: [http://www.tableau.com/products/desktop](http://www.tableau.com/products/desktop){:target="_blank"}

 -   Hyper API for C++.
 If Hyper requirements are not met on the machine, LogShark will fail.
 The simplest way to meet Hyper requirements is to install Tableau Desktop on your machine.
     - If you don't have Tableau Desktop installed, you will need Visual C++ Redistributables.
 Download x64 version of "Visual Studio 2015, 2017 and 2019" package from [https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads){:target="_blank"}

 -   For best performance, use a computer with the latest hardware and software available.
 The ability of LogShark to process log files improves as the performance of the computer's CPU, Memory, and Disk I/O increases.

+**For Linux:**
+- To run LogShark on Linux machine you need to build it yourself, here are the instructions on how to do that: [https://github.com/tableau/Logshark#compile-it-yourself](https://github.com/tableau/Logshark#compile-it-yourself){:target="_blank"}
 -   Tableau Desktop version 10.5 (or later) to view workbooks.
 You can download Tableau from: [http://www.tableau.com/products/desktop](http://www.tableau.com/products/desktop){:target="_blank"}

 **For macOS:**
+-   Tableau Desktop version 10.5 (or later) to view workbooks.
+You can download Tableau from: [http://www.tableau.com/products/desktop](http://www.tableau.com/products/desktop){:target="_blank"}
 - LogShark runs on macOS versions 10.12 "Sierra", 10.13 "High Sierra, and 10.14 "Mojave".
 - Please note that 10.15 "Catalina" implemented new security features that are currently interfering with LogShark.